-I was wondering how much space people think should be in front of your toes when it comes to the fitting of your football cleats?
+I wondered how much space people think should be in front of your toes when it comes to your football cleats?

-Choose cleats that feel ultra-snug around your foot and allow for a little wiggle room in your toes.
+Choose cleats that feel ultra-snug around your foot and allow for a bit of wiggle room in your toes.

 It’s not uncommon for pros to wear cleats a half-size smaller than their standard casual footwear to get that “second skin” feel.

-As long as you can wiggle your toes a little, you should have enough room to ensure full circulation.
+As long as you can wiggle your toes a little, you should have enough room to ensure total circulation.

 Of course, everyone’s feet are different, and if your cleats are super painful to wear (especially after they’re broken in), you need to select a different size.

-For this reason, cleats are the most important gear that any soccer player owns.
+For this reason, cleats are the essential gear that any soccer player owns.

 The best football cleats provide improved traction on the field and are designed to give you a responsive and consistent touch, whether you’re ball-handling, shooting, or passing.